Home Work Enabling environment Regulatory harmonisation for registration of veterinary products

 • Improving the efficiency and sustainability of the EAC MRP.

-The project is supported by the Bill & Melinda Gates Foundation, and implemented by GALVmed, the World Organisation for Animal Health (WOAH), the UK Veterinary Medicines Directorate (UK-VMD) and the East African Community (EAC).
+The project is supported by the Gates Foundation, and implemented by GALVmed, the World Organisation for Animal Health (WOAH), the UK Veterinary Medicines Directorate (UK-VMD) and the East African Community (EAC).

-‘Better Regulation’ builds on core prior efforts and investments to improve regulatory harmonization across sub-Saharan Africa: the East African Community Mutual Recognition Procedure (MRP).
+‘Better Regulation’ builds on core prior efforts and investments to improve regulatory harmonisation across sub-Saharan Africa: the East African Community Mutual Recognition Procedure (MRP).

-Since 2010, GALVmed and its partners, AU-PANVAC and HealthforAnimals, has been supporting the East African Community (EAC) to implement a mutual recognition procedure (MRP) in the EAC Partner States (Burundi, Kenya, Rwanda, South Sudan, Tanzania, Uganda and more recently Democratic Republic of Congo) that allows for simultaneous application of marketing authorisations in multiple countries.
+Since 2010, GALVmed and its partners, AU-PANVAC and HealthforAnimals, has been supporting the East African Community (EAC) to implement a mutual recognition procedure (MRP) in the EAC Partner States (Burundi, Kenya, Rwanda, South Sudan, Tanzania, Uganda, Democratic Republic of Congo and more recently Federal Republic of Somalia) that allows for simultaneous application of marketing authorisations in multiple countries and a joint Good Manufacturing Practice (GMP) inspection.
 This saves time and allows countries and applicants to use their resources more efficiently.
 MRP increases the likelihood for the sustainable supply of quality, safe and efficacious registered veterinary medicines in the region.
-MRP is available for registration of veterinary pharmaceuticals and vaccines and will soon be extended to include registration of veterinary pesticides.
+MRP is available for registration of veterinary pharmaceuticals and vaccines, ectoparasiticides and will soon be extended to include registration of aquatic animal medicines, nutrients, and devices.

-The MRP system does not replace the national system of registration and can be used for:
+The MRP system does not replace the national system of registration.
+The applicants choose which pathway to use for marketing authorisation.
+MRP can be used for:

 1. New product applications: When an applicant wishes to obtain a marketing authorisation for a new product in more than one Partner State simultaneously.

-2. Expansion of markets into MA other EAC Partner States: When an applicant already has a marketing authorisation in one Partner State and wishes to expand sales of the registered product into one or more additional Partner States.
+2. Expansion of markets into additional markets after a national submission pathway in EAC Partner States: When an applicant already has a marketing authorisation in one of EAC Partner States through the national pathway and wishes to expand sales of the registered product into one or more additional Partner States.

-MRP runs to a specific timetable and all participating national regulatory agencies in the EAC Partner States have agreed to prioritise MRP applications over those received through the national process.
+MRP runs to a specific timetable and all participating national regulatory agencies in the EAC Partner States have agreed to prioritise MRP applications to meet timelines.

 Resources

-1. Mutual Recognition Procedure for the registration of Veterinary Medicines in the East Africa.
+1. Mutual Recognition Procedure for the registration of Veterinary Medicines in East Africa.
 Download here.

 2. Working together to uniformly license veterinary medicines in East Africa: How the East African Community’s Mutual Recognition Procedure works.
 Download here.